jzhowie/APCSFinalProject/README.md

 ### May 30:
 Jason: Added win screen and started developing a party picker screen to choose which Pokemon you take into board.

-Austin: <strike> Created a branch that attempts to use pngs for their respective Pokemon, rather than the colored tiles used in the previous demo. </strike> Apparently multiple  PImages in Processing makes displaying very slow, might just try to display drawn images.
+Austin: <strike> Created a branch that attempts to use pngs for their respective Pokemon, rather than the colored tiles used in the previous demo.
+Apparently multiple  PImages in Processing makes displaying very slow, might just try to display drawn images. </strike> Was just a mistake constantly loading PImage every single iteration in a nested loop.
 Also, the boss is generated with a random element.

 ## UML Diagram Updates: